jimshadrick/jimshadrick.github.io/content/posts/20221208-ObsessedWithChatGPT.md

 It sent back the following lyrics:

-> Verse 1:
+> Verse 1:\
-> There was a kitten, oh so small
+> There was a kitten, oh so small\
-> Born the runt of a litter six
+> Born the runt of a litter six\
-> But she didn't let that bring her down
+> But she didn't let that bring her down\
-> She fought to survive and to fix
+> She fought to survive and to fix\
 >
-> Chorus:
+> Chorus:\
-> Her eyes upon a little mouse
+> Her eyes upon a little mouse\
-> Scurrying around the barn
+> Scurrying around the barn\
-> They became friends, against all odds
+> They became friends, against all odds\
-> But they knew they could never be more than that
+> But they knew they could never be more than that\
 >
-> Verse 2:
+> Verse 2:\
-> They played and they laughed and they ran
+> They played and they laughed and they ran\
-> Through the fields and the hay
+> Through the fields and the hay\
-> But they knew that they could never stay
+> But they knew that they could never stay\
-> For they were too different, in every way
+> For they were too different, in every way\
 >
+> Bridge:\
-> Bridge:The kitten longed to be a cat
+> The kitten longed to be a cat\
-> To roam and to hunt and to bask in the sun
+> To roam and to hunt and to bask in the sun\
-> But the mouse stayed close to the ground
+> But the mouse stayed close to the ground\
-> To hide and to sneak and to have some fun
+> To hide and to sneak and to have some fun\
 >
-> Verse 3:
+> Verse 3:\
-> One day they were torn apart
+> One day they were torn apart\
-> The kitten was taken to a new home
+> The kitten was taken to a new home\
-> The mouse was left all alone
+> The mouse was left all alone\
-> But they both held on to the memories of their time together
+> But they both held on to the memories of their time together\
 >
-> Chorus:
+> Chorus:\
-> They may have been different, that little mouse and kitten
+> They may have been different, that little mouse and kitten\
-> But they shared a bond that will never be broken
+> But they shared a bond that will never be broken\
-> Though they may be apart, their memories remain
+> Though they may be apart, their memories remain\
-> Of the friendship they had, before it all came to an end.
+> Of the friendship they had, before it all came to an end.\

 There are many other examples besides these.
 The possibilities are virtually endless.